Your brain health assessment

 Your brain health assessment—according to you

 We’ve also included a single, catch-all indicator of health, known as self-rated health.
-Your personal evaluation of your health has actually been shown to be a more reliable indication of future health than a doctor’s rating.
+Your personal evaluation of your health has actually been shown to be a more reliable indicator of future health than a doctor’s rating.

 Of course, your well-being and brain health can be influenced by a huge number of factors which we’re not measuring, including your genetics, your early life, your environment, long term illnesses and acutely stressful situations.